jdidion/atropos/paper/README.md

 Where <env> is either 'local' or 'cluster'.
 Note that the first time you run this it will download several Docker images requiring ~[XX] GB of disk space.

-All results will be placed in the 'results' subdirectory.
+All results will be placed in the 'results' subdirectory (unless you change the path in nextflow.config).

 Note that when re-running the workflow and comparing the results to those shown in the manuscript, there will be some variability in the performance metrics, but the relative rankings of the tools should not change significantly -- please let us know if you find otherwise!